-Do you know what your child is watching online?
-Here’s how to see what they’re seeing so you can talk about it.
+Is your child following problematic influencers online?
+Here’s how to monitor their online activity so you can talk about it.

-Andrew Tate and his brother Tristan were arrested in Romania on December 29, 2022 for suspected human trafficking, sexual assault, and involvement in organized crime.
-Although no charges have been filed by the Romanian government, the Washington Post recently reported that Tate is being investigated on two counts of sexual assault.
+Andrew Tate and his brother Tristan were arrested in Romania on December 29, 2022, for suspected human trafficking, sexual assault, and involvement in organized crime.
+Recently, the Tate brothers were allowed to leave Romania after prosecutors lifted their travel restrictions.
+The brothers remain under investigation.

 Andrew Tate’s popularity surged when his videos started circulating around TikTok, a platform whose users typically skew younger.
-Tate’s platform seems to be resonating with tween and teen boys, who want to emulate his image as a self-made millionaire.
+Tate resonates with tween and teen boys who want to emulate his image as a self-made entrepreneur.

 Tate frequently posts outward signals of success, often posing with a cigar in front of one of his several luxury cars.
 Without evidence, Tate claimed that he was the world’s first trillionaire.
 His brand is largely built around an image of fast living, easy money, and pliable women.
 Tate has said that men who read books are dull-witted.